vanbanTruong/Fairness-in-Large-Language-Models/datasets/README.md

 ## Overview

-This repository implements the dataset taxonomy, benchmarks, and evaluation pipelines described in the paper **Datasets for Fairness in Language Models: An In-Depth Survey** ([arXiv:2506.23411](https://arxiv.org/abs/2506.23411)).
+This repository implements the dataset taxonomy, benchmarks, and evaluation pipelines described in the paper **[Datasets for Fairness in Language Models: An In-Depth Survey](https://arxiv.org/abs/2506.23411)**.
 It provides tools to reproduce the paper’s dataset curation, run standardized fairness analyses, and inspect dataset properties across tasks and languages.

 ## Features